breethomas/Up-Git-Creek/README.md

 ***

 ##Act Three.
 FEAR :see_no_evil:
 Now you must collaborate with a **TEAM**.
 More than one person all up in your git and github.
-This is where the doubt begins, where the mind comes back from shopping, yells at the heart, binds and gags it to a nice lounge chair and allows guilt, failure, and remembrances of things past to sit in for a nice game of bridge.
-This is where you become afraid to commit, to push, to share anything with that damn :octocat:.
+This is where the doubt begins, where the mind comes back from shopping, yells at the heart -- This is where you become afraid to commit, to push, to share anything with that damn :octocat:.

 ###Add some collaborators to your gh repo:
 - Follow these [steps](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/) and make sure you understand "collaborator access" - you are no longer the sole key holder of your kingdom.